DEFRA/ffc-jenkins-pipeline-library/vars/build.md

 Runs [npm audit](https://docs.npmjs.com/cli/audit) against the project.

 Takes two parameters:
-- `auditLevel` - level of vulnerabilities at which the audit should fail.
+- `auditLevel` - level of vulnerabilities at which the audit will fail.
   Default is `moderate`.
 Suitable options are detailed in the [audit docs](https://docs.npmjs.com/cli/audit.html#synopsis)
 - `logType` - type of log to output.
-Default is a long format.
-Suitable options are `parseable` or `json`
+Default is `parseable` due to its succinct nature.
+Other options include `json` and if the default option of the very long log is required, `null` can be used.

 Example usage:

 ```
-build.npmAudit('critical', 'parseable')
+build.npmAudit('critical', null)
 ```